-The Australian Embassy in Ankara continues to deliver essential consular and passport services.
-But all visitors to the Embassy are required to make an appointment in advance.
-To make an appointment you should call (+90 312) 459 9500.Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Your travel insurer should have a 24-hour emergency number.

-Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australian Embassy, Ankara